MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     ```

-**TBD TBD TBD**

-Keep any of this?
+**Setting a breakpoint using the source window**

-3. To investigate further we will set a breakpoint by clicking on the wcscpy_s line in the source window.
+1. It is also possible to set a breakpoint by clicking on any line of code.
+For example clicking on the right side of the wcscpy_s line in the source window will set a breakpoint there.

     ![Screen shot of source Window showing breakpoint set on wcscpy_s](images/ttd-time-travel-walkthrough-source-window-breakpoint.png)

+2. The breakpoint window will list the line of code that the breakpoint is set on

-4. Use g- to travel back until the breakpoint is hit.
+3. On the Home Ribbon we could click on **Go Back** to travel back until the breakpoint is hit.

     ```
     Breakpoint 0 hit